 No one was supposed to get hurt.

-Two brothers organize the robbery of a jewelry store.
-The job goes horribly wrong, triggering off a series of events that send them and their family hurtling towards a shattering climax.
+When two brothers organize the robbery of their parents' jewelry store, the job goes horribly wrong, triggering a series of events that send them and their family hurtling towards a shattering climax.

 Whenever people make lists with favourite or best directors, Sidney Lumet hardly ever pops up.
 That should change.
 Look at his filmography.
 He is one of the best directors that ever worked in the industry.